-Eli Epstein, PT, DPT Eli Epstein, PT, DPT, is a sports medicine physical therapist at the CHOP Specialty Care Center at Virtua and Children's Hospital of Philadelphia.
+Eli Epstein, PT, DPT, OCS Eli Epstein, PT, DPT, OCS, is a sports medicine physical therapist at the CHOP Specialty Care Center at Virtua and Children's Hospital of Philadelphia.
 Locations: Main Campus; Specialty Care, Virtua Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Eli Epstein joined the CHOP Sports Medicine Department in 2016 and is currently work at the CHOP Specialty Care Center at Virtua in Voorhees, NJ.
 Prior to coming to CHOP, Epstein worked as an orthopedic physical therapist for Mass General Hospital and Brigham and Women’s Hospital in Boston, MA.
 He worked with patients of all ages, including pediatric athletes all the way to professional athletes.
 In 2015, Epstein moved to New Jersey and briefly worked at Springfield Hospital in Springfield, PA, before joining CHOP.
 Epstein's areas of interest include sports injury rehabilitation and prevention, sports performance, post-operative rehabilitation, and Maitland based manual therapy, with a special interest in treating pediatric athletes.
 He also have an evolving interest in the treatment and management of sports concussions.
-Education and Training Board CertificationBoard Certified Clinical Specialist in Orthopaedic Physical TherapyUndergraduate DegreeBA in Psychology and minor in Nutrition – University of Vermont, Burlington, VT Graduate DegreeDPT – MGH Institute of Health Professions, Boston, MA Titles and Academic Titles Sports Medicine Physical Therapist Departments and Services Sports Medicine and Performance CenterPhysical Therapy Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Education and Training Board CertificationBoard Certified Clinical Specialist in Orthopaedic Physical TherapyUndergraduate DegreeBA in Psychology and minor in Nutrition – University of Vermont, Burlington, VT Graduate DegreeDPT – MGH Institute of Health Professions, Boston, MA Titles and Academic Titles Sports Medicine Physical Therapist Departments and Services Sports Medicine and Performance CenterPhysical Therapy Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.